michaelartes89/Project-API/README.md

 ## User Story

-As a student in the JHU Fullstack Bootcamp program, this project helped to expand my knowledge of Javascript.
-The project also provides an example of a practical application of the skills that student are currently building.
+As a student in the JHU Fullstack Bootcamp program, this project helped to expand my knowledge of Javascript and its practical application in web development.
+Javascript allows webpages to go beyond only displaying content in various styles and layouts.
+Working with Javascript opens up the realm of user interativity on the web.

 I want to continue to expand knowledge and experience working with Javascript, CSS, and HTML.

-So that I can be equipped with the skills to become an expert web developer and contribute to innovative and exciting work in the field.
+So that I can become an expert web developer and contribute to innovative and exciting work in the field.

 ## Business Context